Amy’s Kitchen Supports Non-GMO Food

 All our ingredient suppliers are required to provide a written guarantee that ingredients sold to Amy’s Kitchen are neither derived from nor manufactured using GMOs.

 Canola, corn, and soy are the main crops of concern regarding GMOs.
-Because of the risks with this crop, we do not use any canola oil.
+Because of the risks with canola oil, we do not use this crop.
 We do use large amounts of organic corn and organic soy.
 For these, many Amy’s suppliers test the organic fields to assure the product is not contaminated with GMOs.
 We also use some conventional soy ingredients, all of which are tested for GMOs.

 We Support GMO-labeling Initiatives

 We believe consumers have the right to know if they are eating GMOs.
 We work in close collaboration with other organic food companies and community groups working in this arena.
 We have dedicated staff at Amy’s who works to keep abreast of GMO labeling issues and add our support to grassroots efforts.

 Just Label It: We are founding members of the Just Label It campaign, which is focused on mandatory labeling of GMO ingredients as part of consumers’ rights to know what they are eating.

 Non-GMO Project: Amy’s Kitchen is a participant in the Non-GMO Project.